 The complete Bible and JESUS Film are available in Tosh Albanian.

 Though spread around the region, the Ashkali live mainly in the central and eastern regions of Kosovo.
-There are smaller populations in Albania, Macedonia, Montenegro, and Serbia.
+There are smaller populations in Albania, North Macedonia, Montenegro, and Serbia.

 The Ashkalis need acceptance among the peoples around them so they can live productive lives free from prejudice.
 They also need to understand from the heart that God values them as His children, and He wants them to become part of His family.